Hatton cards superb 62 to lead at Dunhill Links

-ST ANDREWS, Scotland England's Tyrrell Hatton fired a sensational 10-under-par 62 at St Andrews on Saturday to open a three-shot lead going into the final round of the multi-venue Dunhill Links Championship.
+ST ANDREWS, Scotland (Reuters) - England's Tyrrell Hatton fired a sensational 10-under-par 62 at St Andrews on Saturday to open a three-shot lead going into the final round of the multi-venue Dunhill Links Championship.

 "It's quite clearly the best round I've ever had," the 24-year-old, who is yet to win a European Tour title, said.